 Now, the companies that develop credit scores – FICO and VantageScore, for example – do not decide which credit scores are technically “good” or “bad.”
 Nor do the credit reporting agencies that supply the credit reports used to create credit scores.

 Instead, it’s up to individual lenders and insurance companies who use these scores to decide which scores demonstrate an acceptable level of risk.
 They use scores in a variety of ways, too.

-- Determine the interest rate they will charge for a loan, or in the case of an insurance company, the discount they may offer on an insurance policy.
+- Determining the interest rate they will charge for a loan, or in the case of an insurance company, the discount they may offer on an insurance policy.

-- Decide whether to extend credit, how much credit to approve, whether to increase (or lower) a customer’s credit limit, or even to close a risky account.
+- Deciding whether to extend credit, how much credit to approve, whether to increase (or lower) a customer’s credit limit or even to close a risky account.

 Find Out Where You Stand

 Lots of people are saddled with bad credit scores.
 According to a 2015 analysis of VantageScore 3.0 data, almost 30% of Americans have poor or bad credit (defined here as a score lower than 601).
 That 30% amounts to about 68 million of the 220 million score-able people out there, VantageScore says.

 Keep in mind; it’s possible to have bad credit and not even know it.
 That’s why you’ll want to keep a close eye on your credit.
 You can check your credit score using Credit.com’s free Credit Report Card.
 Make sure to check your credit at all three of the major credit bureaus.

 This completely free tool will break down your credit score into sections and give you a grade for each.
 You’ll see, for example, how your payment history, debt, and other factors affect your score, and you’ll get recommendations for steps you may want to consider to address problems.